 0 Comments

-![]() From the January 9, 2017 issue of the Christian Science Sentinel “Oh, be joyful!”
+From the January 9, 2017 issue of the Christian Science Sentinel “Oh, be joyful!”
 That was the first thing the Christian Science practitioner said when I called her as a young girl, asking for prayerful help in healing a painful condition.
 And the healing came quickly, as did the surprising realization that God loves me with consistency and joy.
 As I grew into adulthood, there were numerous times when I got to see how joy, brought on by understanding there can never be a separation from God, broke through the mesmerism of doubt, anxiety, and fear, and replaced it with a calm and confident assurance of God’s consistent love—and how this brought healing.
 To kearn more about joy, click here!
-5/7/2016 The power of the testimony (or how I got into the public practice of Christian Science)Read Now![]() From the May 14, 2012 issue of the Christian Science Sentinel Testimonies of healing are everywhere!
+From the May 14, 2012 issue of the Christian Science Sentinel Testimonies of healing are everywhere!
 And they are central to Christian Science.
 They are in The Christian Science Journal, Sentinel, and Herald magazines, at testimony meetings, in Sunday School lessons, in the last chapter of Science and Health, and online.
 The power of the testimony lies in the fact that Christian Scientists can prove what they’ve learned by healing.
 And no one can take away or discredit what we have proved for ourselves.
 My family was introduced to Christian Science when my grandfather was healed of severe head injuries.
 His testimony and other healings my family had (see below) were the springboard for me to practice Christian Science.
 Although I broke away from it for about a year at one point, wanting to discover Truth for and by myself, I ultimately came back because I found Christian Science so compelling.
 I was seeing that the ideas of Christian Science, the law of Love, were everywhere.
 It seemed that all aspects of my life were showing me more of the relevance of Christian Science.
 After making it my own, I saw how its ideas helped my post-college work in education.
 Later I worked as an administrator for a Christian Science nursing facility, where I saw countless examples of how practical Christian Science is.
 Being married and having children showed me how tender and powerful Love is.
 Later, in a job with the publisher of Mary Baker Eddy’s writings, I supported the worldwide distribution of Science and Health.
 As I traveled to Europe, Asia, and Latin America, I saw how deep the hunger and wide the demand is to know more about Christian Science.
 Looking back, I see that each step was preparing me to be a healer.
 And I just wanted to take more steps!
 I wanted to dive in with a commitment to help make this Science available, responding more fully to the growing demand for healing through prayer.
 I knew it was my time to add to the record of healing by becoming a Christian Science practitioner.
 I got an office, set up a website, put an ad in the local paper, and I was off!.......
 To read more,

 More about healing: